DasSkelett/AVC-VersionFileValidator/README.md

 # KSP-AVC Version File Validator

 This repository hosts a Docker-based GitHub Action that you can use in a workflow in your mod repo.
-It will validate all KSP-AVC version files it can find in the repository.
+It will validate all KSP-AVC version files in the repository against [the official KSP-AVC schema](https://github.com/linuxgurugamer/KSPAddonVersionChecker/blob/master/KSP-AVC.schema.json).

+This is intended for authors and maintainers of [Kerbal Space Program](https://www.kerbalspaceprogram.com/) mods.

+No more missing commas that prevent your latest release from being indexed by the CKAN.

 ## Usage
 ### As GitHub Action in a workflow (default)